Serenity 6.4.3 Release Notes (2023-01-07)

 class, including making some properties only available via the IRow

-interface, to improve the completion list for row instances and resolve issues with Swagger integration.
+interface.
+These changes were made to improve the completion list for row instances and resolve issues with Swagger integration.

 Other changes to the way ServiceEndpoint